Midtown Oakville

 Oakville TOC Public Engagement

-The Province of Ontario and Distrikt Developments will conduct a robust engagement process to gather feedback on the proposed Oakville TOC.
-Check back here for information on future meetings and other ways to get involved
+The Province of Ontario and Distrikt Developments conducted a robust engagement process to gather feedback on the proposed Oakville TOC.
+Please see the timeline below for more information on the upcoming public engagements.

 Proposal Highlights